blittable/rustup/src/lessons/lesson_two/README.md

 The second rule is our guard against unwittingly introducing or exposing a race condition.

-## Task:

-Review borrowing_101 and borrowing_102 in the demos directory.

-## Task:
+## Chapter for from The Book

-This section of chapter 4 from the Rust book is great.
-Highly recommended:
+Chapter 4 from the Rust book has an excellent overview of this critical topic:
 [The stack, heap, ownership and borrowing](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html)